sawubona-repo/KETE-HS22-WORK/LB0-Kickoff/HOWTO_Setup-JupyterNotebook.md

 If you are using a cloud-based service a Jupyter session will be started when you log on.

-When you are accessing yor Collaboratory Account wih opening a notebook file (e.g."Willkommen bei Collaboratory") you should see a browser window like this:
+When you are accessing yor **Collaboratory Account** with opening a notebook file (e.g."Willkommen bei Collaboratory") you should see a browser window like this:

 ![Screen Shot Jupyter Session](figures/Screen-Shot-Colab-Google-Session.jpg)